 - Metallic Props: Screws, bolts, nails, and nuts may be available if the host is proficient with tools.
 However don’t be surprised if these get temporarily “lost” during the course of the game, only to be stepped on later by the host or a family member long after the poker game has concluded.
 The same goes for metal bottle caps (sorry Fallout 4 fans).

-There are still other props that can be used to substitute for poker chips, but generally speaking, it is recommended you AVOID using things like unpackaged medication (both prescription and over-the-counter), glassware, or anything else that can in any way be considered delicate or dangerous to handle.
+There are still other props that can be used to play poker without chips, but generally speaking, it is recommended you AVOID using things like unpackaged medication (both prescription and over-the-counter), glassware, or anything else that can in any way be considered delicate or dangerous to handle.

 Digital Poker Chips – Going “Online” With Your Home Game

 Decades ago, there wasn’t really technology for poker players to organize and play a home game online, or even a “digital poker chips” app (ad free or otherwise) that could assist with the elements necessary to carry out a home game.
 This has changed in recent years, as popular app stores hosted by sites like Google and Apple offer a wide variety of free and premium software to help you play an actual casual poker game at home.

 Perhaps one of the best options for digital poker chips is to simply organize an online poker home game using the software of today’s mass-market poker sites.
 On sites like PokerStars, you can acquire (or purchase) play-money chips – aka virtual poker chips – and set the parameters for a private poker game that only you and the participants you choose can attend!